 How does language provide a window into both basic and higher-order cognitive processes?

-How do we assess student proficiencies of higher order thinking skills?
+How do we assess cognitive processes including language ability, student proficiencies of higher order thinking skills, and clinical deficits?

 To address theoretical and methodological issues related to these questions, I conduct basic experiments measuring such factors as memory, comprehension, student writing performance and response times.
 I also use a variety of cognitive and computational modeling techniques that analyze large-scale complex language and log file data to account for the results and build useful applications.
 These techniques include machine learning, Deep neural networks, and Natural Language Processing.
 I incorporate theories and techniques from cognitive psychology, psycholinguistics, computational linguistics, computer science, and education.